Paid Across

 How does the GCash Virtual US Account work, and what does it cost?

-GCash launched it in December 2025 with Meridian Payments US as the banking partner.
+GCash introduced it in November 2025 with Meridian Payments US as the banking partner, with wider in-app rollout through December.
 Inside the GCash app you apply through the US Accounts section, and once approved you get US ACH and wire details that US employers, platforms, and payroll services can pay like any domestic account.
 ACH deposits are free and take 1-3 business days; wires post same day for $15.
 The money arrives as USD and sits in your wallet until you convert to pesos.
 What GCash has not published is the FX spread on that conversion, which is the number that decides whether this beats Wise.
 Until they do, compare the in-app rate to the mid-market rate before converting anything sizable.
+One more thing the launch coverage skips: the USD balance itself is reported to be uncapped, but converting to pesos moves the money into your ordinary GCash wallet, and GCash says that withdrawal follows the normal wallet and transaction limits.
+For a Fully Verified account those are reported as PHP 100,000 held and PHP 100,000 received per calendar month, rising to PHP 500,000 on an upgraded profile.
+Hit the limit and you wait until the next month, so a large invoice may need converting in stages.
+We could not open GCash's help pages, so check your own limit in the app before planning around it.

 How do I withdraw PayPal money to GCash, and what does it cost?